FOSS4GAcademy/GST104FOSS4GLabs/Module 5 Lab/QGIS 2.8 and Inkscape 0.91/Module 5 Lab.md

 14. Open the Fill and Stroke Panel by clicking ![Fill and Stroke Panel Button](figures/Fill_and_Stroke_Panel_Button.png "Fill and Stroke Panel Button") on the Commands Bar.
 15. Click ‘Stroke style’ tab.
 Note that the thickness is 2.657 px.
 16. Select Turkey’s symbol.
 In the Fill and Stroke Panel, set the thickness to 2.657 px.
-17. Repeat Step 16 for Iraq’s symbol.
+17. Repeat the above step for Iraq’s symbol.

 Great, now we can remove the duplicated Egypt symbol.